Spread the love

 Scripture:

-2Cor.10:10: Paul’s letters are severe and forceful, but his bodily presence is weak, and his speech contemptible
+2Cor.10:10: “For someone will say, ‘His letters are severe and forceful, but his bodily presence is weak, and his speech contemptible.”
+(Paul acknowledges those find him lacking in personal forcefulness.
+Yet, Paul intends to make his presence known.)

 St. Pope Gregory the Great’s Homily on Advent (590 A.D): This homily, reflecting on Lk.
 21:25-33 and Lk.21:10-11, addressed the current societal, environmental, and spiritual calamities of the time.
 Records of this homily still remains!
 This homily is often referenced to the first week in Advent.